Wyntuition/jekyll-now/todo/02-work-internal.md

 [FIRST/PERODIC]

 - Set up regular check-ins (at least 1x/month).
 Ask report how often they think it would be good to meet.
+Default to in person but check-ins can be a call, coffee, lunch, happy hour, etc.
 - What kind of feedback do you want?
 What do you hope to get out of this?
 - Set stage, key things:
     - please give me feedback, and I will provide it to you